jbesomi/texthero/README.md

 Full documentation: [visualization](https://texthero.org/docs/api-visualization)

-<h2 align="center">Series Typing</h2>
+<h2 align="center">Pandas Typing</h2>

-What is series typing?
-Each category of functions, which are defined above, accepts a different type of pandas series.
+What is pandas typing?
+Each category of functions, which are defined above, accepts a different type of pandas series or a pandas dataframe.
 Those are explained here.
-Those types will in general improve the efficiency of the different algorithms as they are especially designed for those.
+These types will in general improve the efficiency of the different algorithms as they are especially designed for those.

 For the first step you don't need to worry too much about them, because, if you use a typical texthero pipeline, the functions will have the right input and output types.
 The *typical* hero pipeline will:
 - first "clean" the text with any preprocessing function, e. g. `clean`,